kylindreagan/Project-CSC250/README.md

 Add features as assigned or desired.

 # Testing
-Autotesting done through the .toml and .yml files.
-For every new test file, add the path to the .toml file (looks intimidating at first but it's pretty straightforward).
-Commits will NOT go through if tests fail so make sure to triple check tests before adding to .toml.
+Autotesting done through the .xml and .yml files.
+For every new test file, add the path to the .xml file (looks intimidating at first but it's pretty straightforward).
+Commits will NOT go through if tests fail so make sure to triple check tests before adding to .xml.